johnagan/clean-webpack-plugin/README.md

 ### Paths (Required)
-An [array] of string paths to clean
+An [array] of string paths to clean or a single string path
 ```js
 [
   'dist',         // removes 'dist' folder